finbourne/lusid-sdk-java-preview/sdk/docs/SequencesApi.md

 # **getSequence**
 > SequenceDefinition getSequence(scope, code)

-[EXPERIMENTAL] GetSequence: Get a specified sequence
+[EARLY ACCESS] GetSequence: Get a specified sequence

 Return the details of a specified sequence